 Probability Without Collapse

 This is the notorious probability problem, and it is the standard indictment of the Everett interpretation.
 Collapse theories dodge the puzzle by fiat: they postulate that at each measurement exactly one outcome occurs, at random, with exactly the Born probabilities.
 That is not an explanation — it is the answer written directly into the axioms, and the purchase price is a mysterious, unobserved, dynamics-violating collapse process bolted onto an otherwise deterministic theory.
 Everett refuses to pay.
-The Schrödinger equation holds universally; every outcome happens in some branch of the Quantum Branching Universe (QBU) — the picture whose physical credentials I lay out in Measure and Credence.
-But having refused collapse, the Everettian owes an account of what probability is doing in a theory where everything happens.
+The Schrödinger equation holds universally; every represented outcome with nonzero amplitude occurs in some decoherent component of the Quantum Branching Universe (QBU), the coarse-grained model constructed in the physics volume.
+But having refused collapse, the Everettian owes an account of what probability is doing when no one outcome is selected.
 Deterministic branching plus Born-rule experience: that is the debt this chapter pays.

 Three Failed Escapes